Historiography of early Islam: 7th-century non-Islamic sources

 There are numerous early references to Islam in non-Islamic sources.
 Many have been collected in historiographer Robert G. Hoyland's compilation Seeing Islam As Others Saw It.
 One of the first books to analyze these works was Hagarism authored by Michael Cook and Patricia Crone.
-Hagarism contends that looking at the early non-Islamic sources provides a much different picture of early Islamic history than the later Islamic sources do (some of the sources provide an account of early Islam which significantly contradicts the traditional Islamic accounts of two centuries later).
+Hagarism contends that looking at the early non-Islamic sources provides a much different picture of early Islamic history than the later Islamic sources do.
 The date of composition of some of the early non-Islamic sources is controversial.
-In 1991, Patricia Crone and Michael Cook disavowed a portion of the views that they presented in this book.
+Hagarism has been widely dismissed by academics as being too conjectural in its hypothesis and biased in its sources.